pippinbarr/cart253-2021/exercises/reflection/README.md

 ## Evaluation

-Grading for exercises is pass/fail.
-As long as you put genuine thought into your relationship to programming over the course, you will pass!
+Reflections will be graded on the basis of their depth insight into the learning experience of the course and the relationship the student has developed with programming over time.

 ---